 “As a first time board member, it is my goal to learn as much as I can from this team.
 It is my hope that my financial background will serve beneficial too.
 But mostly, I look forward to finding ways to serve our HVBA members and our community.” -David Redick

-The Happy Valley Monthly is a partnership with the city to provide city news and local community stories.
-It is direct mailed to almost every resident and business in Happy Valley.
-Additional copies are inserted in the Clackamas Review With over 19,150 copies distributed each month this is your main source for everything Happy Valley.
+The Happy Valley News is a partnership with the city to provide city news and local community stories.
+It is direct mailed to almost every resident and business in Happy Valley and 2,700 homes in Damascus.
+We also insert the paper in the Clackamas Review.
+Over 22,900 copies are distributed monthly.
+This is your main resource for Happy Valley.

 President, Raven Marketing